Improving Information from Manipulable Data: Analysis

 \subsection{Main Result}

 We seek to compare the designer's optimal policy $(\beta^*,\beta^*_0)$ with the fixed points $(\beq,\beq_0)$.
-There can, in general, be multiple fixed points, but there is always at least one with a positive sensitivity or weight on the agent's action, i.e., $\beq>0$.
-Moreover, when there is nonnegative correlation in the agent's characteristics ($\rho\geq 0$), there is only one nonnegative fixed point, and it satisfies $\beq \in (0,1)$.
-See \autoref{lem:pos_beq} in the Supplementary Appendix.

 Take any fixed-point sensitivity $\beq>0$.
-Our main result is that the optimal policy puts less weight on the agent's action than does the fixed point.
-Further, the optimal policy underutilizes information by putting less weight on the agent's action than does the OLS coefficient (and hence the best linear policy) given the data generated by the agent in response.
+Our main result, \autoref{prop:main} below, is that the optimal policy puts less weight on the agent's action than does the fixed point.
+Furthermore, the optimal policy underutilizes information by putting less weight on the agent's action than does the OLS coefficient (and hence the best linear policy) given the data generated by the agent in response.